daniel-234/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover back to the center when it's on one side of the road.
+These images show what a recovery looks like starting from the left lane:

 ![alt text][image3]
 ![alt text][image4]